 - Completed two graduate courses in Spanish with an average that supports the student's eligibility for a graduate degree

 - Completed at least three semesters of college course work.

-- Completed at least 18 credits/units of college-level Spanish or the equivalent (by-passed college level Spanish courses count toward the 18 credits/units required; candidates may be currently enrolled in the 6th course that constitutes the complete 18 credit hours in Spanish, but an email to firstname.lastname@example.org from the professor in question must verify that you have at least a B average in the course
+- Completed at least 18 credits/units of college-level Spanish or the equivalent (by-passed college level Spanish courses count toward the 18 credits/units required; candidates may be currently enrolled in the 6th course that constitutes the complete 18 credit hours in Spanish, but must upload a screen shot of your current grades from Canvas into the application survey to verify that you have at least a B average in the course

 - Earned at least a 3.0 average in all completed college-level Spanish courses